Sorlock - Sorcerer Warlock Multiclass Build - Baldur's Gate 3 (BG3)

 ![]() |

 Use this cantrip to deal moderate damage or light up barrels with oil.
 Perfect if you want to save spell slots.
 Note: Take this Fire Bolt even if you have the one from Elf or half-elf.
-The other scales with Intelligence and we need Charisma |
+The other scales with Intelligence and you need Charisma |

 ![]() |